 In the previous M2Catalyst Digital Divide Studies, we analyzed the rural and agricultural regions of the world and identified tens of millions of locations (down to 1 square KM areas) where people are unconnected or under-connected.
 In this new Urban Digital Divide study, we will focus on city centers around the world where disadvantaged citizens have either no access or very limited access to mobile broadband.

-This M2Catalyst Urban Digital Divide Global Study provides a comparison of mobile network performance between two areas within Mexico.
-Polanco is quite affluent, while Tepito has historically been a low-income neighborhood.
+This M2Catalyst Urban Digital Divide Global Study provides a comparison of mobile network performance between two areas within Bucharest, Romania.
+Centrul Civic is an affluent area of Bucharest, while Rahova has historically been a low-income neighborhood.
 Focusing solely on 4G and 5G signal strength, we found, as demonstrated in the screenshots below, a great disparity between the Quality of Service for the economic haves (3, 4 or 5 bars) and the economic have-nots (one bar or no service).

-The Tepito chart and map indicate a high need for network
+The Centrul Civic chart and map indicate a low need for network

-improvements while Polanco shows a low need for them.
+improvements while Rahova shows a high need for them.

 To request a demo of our Crowd SiteIntel platform,